-To enter BIOS System Setup, press F2 immediately after a power-on or reboot.
+To enter the system setup, press F12 immediately after a power-on or reboot.

 - 1. In the System BIOS or System Setup screen, select Security and press Enter.
-The Security screen is visible. - 2.
+The Security screen is displayed. - 2.
 Select System/Admin Password and create a password in the Enter the new password field.